okeeffed/cheat-sheets/managing-ubuntu-help-sheet.md

 You can follow pretty much all of the default prompts but make sure you install openssh-server so you can log in to the machine.

+***
+##### SSH-Server installation

+Installation
+Installation of the OpenSSH client and server applications is simple.
+To install the OpenSSH client applications on your Ubuntu system, use this command at a terminal prompt:

+`sudo apt install openssh-client`

+To install the OpenSSH server application, and related support files, use this command at a terminal prompt:

+`sudo apt install openssh-server`
+The openssh-server package can also be selected to install during the Server Edition installation process.

+***

 Note: You'll probably want to put the Virtual Machine in Bridged Adapter Mode for networking.
 You can do this by going to Settings → Network → Adapter 1 and changing the 'Attached to' option.
 You'll need to restart the virtual machine after making that change.

 # Connecting to a Server using SSH